boldreports/bold-reports-terraform-scripts/azure-aks/README.md

 # Deploy Bold Reports Using Terraform on AKS Cluster

-This guide explains how to deploy Bold BI using a Terraform script.
-The script automates the creation of all necessary Azure resources and the deployment of Bold BI.
-Once the deployment is complete, you can copy and paste the APP_URL into your browser to start evaluating Bold BI.
+This guide explains how to deploy Bold Reports using a Terraform script.
+The script automates the creation of all necessary Azure resources and the deployment of Bold Reports.
+Once the deployment is complete, you can copy and paste the APP_URL into your browser to start evaluating Bold Reports.

 ---